-With the “grow-your-own-food” movement continuing to gain popularity, I decided it was time to pass along some tips on starting your own backyard orchard!
+With the “grow-your-own-food” movement continuing to gain popularity, this is a good time to pass along some tips on starting your own backyard orchard!
 Be warned before you get started, this is not always easy.
 Growing fruit trees can be tough.
-The trees need care, bugs are always waiting to attack, birds want their share of the fruit and oh don’t even get me started on the squirrels.
+The trees need care, bugs are always waiting to attack, birds want their share of the fruit and don’t even get me started on the squirrels.
 But if you plant the proper varieties and are willing and able to give the trees the care they require, growing your own fruit can be one of the most rewarding experiences a gardener can have.

 Planting technique is slightly different for each form of fruit tree.
 When planting a bare root tree you want to first remove whatever packaging it may come in and get down to the root system.
-Next you want to dig a hole roughly the same width and depth as the root system.
+Next, you want to dig a hole roughly the same width and depth as the root system.
 When you place the tree in the hole make sure the roots are sitting relaxed, not crowding or circling the hole.
-Once you have the tree in the hole, slowly back fill with the soil you dug out.
-Once you fill the hole in half way, thoroughly water it and let the water settle.
+Once you have the tree in the hole, slowly backfill with the soil you dugout.
+Once you fill the hole halfway, thoroughly water it and let the water settle.
 Next fill in the rest of the hole with the remaining dirt and again water it thoroughly.
 This helps eliminate air pockets around the roots.
 Don’t add potting soil to the hole and don’t use too much compost or soil amendment.
 If the soil is too rich it can damage young roots and cause root rot.
 Lastly, cover the top of the hole with a two-inch layer of mulch and construct a berm around the outside of the hole to help guide water to the young tree.
 When planting a container-grown tree, simply dig a hole twice the width of the pot and of equal depth.
-Once you take the tree out of the pot, use your finger tips to loosen the outer roots of the root system.
-Back fill the hole exactly as instructed above and again mulch in the tree.
+Once you take the tree out of the pot, use your fingertips to loosen the outer roots of the root system.
+Backfill the hole exactly as instructed above and again mulch in the tree.
 With either method make sure you don’t plant the tree too deep.
-It is critical to keep the graft line (that funny looking knot) above the grade of the soil.
+It is critical to keep the graft line (that funny-looking knot) above the grade of the soil.
 It is better to plant the tree an inch or two too high than too deep.

 Some fruit trees are especially needy.
-Peaches, plums, nectarines and apricots are high care primarily because bugs find these fruits irresistible.
+Peaches, plums, nectarines, and apricots require high levels of care primarily because bugs find these fruits irresistible.
 In our area, these varieties usually need to be on a tight insecticide spray schedule.
 Without proper sprays insects can quickly ruin an entire season’s crop.
 Apples and pears are usually a little easier in regards to insects and don’t need to be sprayed as often.
-Pomegranates, figs and persimmons can be grown without spraying.
+Pomegranates, figs, and persimmons can be grown without spraying.

 There is a lot to this topic.
 My goal was to give you the basics today.
-Hopefully I haven’t overwhelmed you.
-Next week I am going to post more info on this topic and include a list of varieties that I like for growing in this area.
-If you have any questions about this info please post them.
-I’ll be sure and get you an answer.
-That’s all for now – stay tuned for next week!
+Hopefully, I haven’t overwhelmed you.
+Ready to go deeper into building your backyard orchard?
+Check out part 2 to this article where I expand on this topic and include a list of fruit tree varieties that I like for growing in the north Texas area.
+Happy Gardening!